CleverLord/Hexagonal-World-Editor-Unity3D/README.md

 This is not regular hexagonal world editor.
 What makes it so special is the awareness of the surroundings and ability to change behaviour with something as simple as a plugin.
 It was built to handle every aspect of hexagonal maps that a single developer can ever require.
 During creation I kept in mind the needs of creating the hexagonal versions of different games, starting with Minecraft and ending with Factorio.
 To have good experience, I managed to use Dictionary<Enum,String> that has to be saved as asset, and that's why there is the Odin reuirement.

 ---
+##Features:
+- Awarness of the surrounding
+- Ability to write plugins, that have full control over the building system
+- Save/Load included
+---

 ## Environmental awarness
 Awarness of the surrounding is achieved by getting information about neighbours There are five sources of informations about the surrounding: